Skip to content

 5. Modify Value Configuration

-Modify parameters like opensearchJavaOpts, nodeSelector, tolerations, and storageClass for each role.
+Modify parameters like opensearchJavaOpts, nodeSelector, tolerations, storageClass for each role.

-Adjust according to actual conditions, pay attention to file format and resource limits for each role.
-It's better to have an odd number of replicas to prevent split-brain scenarios.
+Adjust according to actual conditions, pay attention to file formatting, resource limits for each role can be set based on your actual needs.
+It's preferable to have odd numbers of replicas to prevent split-brain scenarios.

 opensearch-master: